agentauthco/agentauth/packages/agentauth-core/README.md

 - **Efficient verification:** Verify without storing state or tracking used nonces
 - **HTTP compatible:** Works with standard HTTP header mechanisms

-**Notes on nonces:** We deliberately chose timestamp-based replay protection over nonces to maintain statelessness:
+**Note on nonces:** We deliberately chose timestamp-based replay protection over nonces to maintain statelessness:
 - Nonces would require servers to track used values, adding complexity and storage requirements
 - A freshness window provides adequate replay protection for most use cases while keeping verification completely stateless
-- Future versions of this library may add optional nonce support for applications requiring additional stateful security measures
+- Future versions of @agentauth/mcp and @agentauth/sdk may add optional nonce support for applications requiring additional stateful security measures
+- It's also worth noting that the @agentauth/core library itself is designed for maximum flexibility and is **unopinionated** about the payloads it signs

 **Industry precedent:** Timestamp-based authentication windows are widely used across the industry:
 - **AWS Signature V4:** 15-minute default window for signed requests